Aissa Doumara Ngatansou was 15 years old when she was forced into marriage.

 Disasters often displace women and girls, making them more vulnerable to exploitation and gender-based violence.
 They also fuel conflict over natural resources, which trigger refugee crises.
 Sexual abuse cases in internally displaced person camps often go unreported but are estimated to be in the thousands.

-While conflict must be addressed at its source, humanitarian response also needs to provide women and girls with a way out of crisis – from counselling and sexual and reproductive health services, to education and economic empowerment – which is known as a humanitarian-development-peace nexus approach.
+While conflict must be addressed at its source, humanitarian response also needs to provide women and girls with a way out of crisis – from counseling and sexual and reproductive health services, to education and economic empowerment – which is known as a humanitarian-development-peace nexus approach.

 Instability, according to Nakamura, also presents operational challenges for crisis response, as disasters destroy infrastructure and generate high security risks for people working or living in the area.

 "We need to deliver programmes in a way that really addresses these challenges,” Nakamura said.
-“We need to work with local partners, including women’s organisations, as well as have a plan B, C and even D, and keep learning every day.”
+“We need to work with local partners, including women’s organizations, as well as have a plan B, C and even D, and keep learning every day.”

 Representatives of Governments of Japan and Nigeria, as well as UN Women Nigeria Country Office at the launch of the project “Strengthening Resilience of Women and Girls affected by Conflicts, Violent Extremism and Climate Change in the Lake Chad Region”.
 Photo: UN Women.